SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.0.5.md

 In addition, it is now also possible to configure a filter on the *ListView* shape using the term "Element.PollingIP", for example *Element.PollingIP == '127.0.0.1'*.

-#### DataMiner Cube - Trending: Behavioral anomaly detection will no longer generate nor clear sug­gestion events when its flood mode is activated \[ID_25244\]
+#### DataMiner Cube - Trending: Behavioral anomaly detection will no longer generate nor clear suggestion events when its flood mode is activated \[ID_25244\]

 From now on, behavioral anomaly detection will no longer generate nor clear suggestion events when its flood mode is activated.